MRIbadov/OOP_EXAM1/README.md

-# OOP_EXAM1
-and some leetcode questions
+# OOP_EXAM && some leetcode questions